Bugines Batik Costume

 Buginese Culture

 The Buginese have traditionally been regarded as courageous navigators and seafarers.
-Many historians compare the ancient Buginese to the Vikings because they developed trade routes throughout Indonesia and conquered a number of tiny republics.
+Many historians compare the ancient Buginese to the Vikings because they developed trade routes throughout Indonesia and conquered several tiny republics.
 At one time, the sight of a beautiful Buginese schooner off the coast would send shivers down the spines of coastal residents.
 When the Dutch colonized Southeast Asia, they became known as smugglers and pirates.

 For ages, the Buginese have been avid readers of literature.
 Their famous 5-part epic, La Galigo, tells the story of the origins of humankind via myths and legends.